Marc786/opn-cantine/README.md

 `_id` server-side — that is what lets a client trail be lined up against the ledger.

+Actions fired from a React effect must use `logActionOnce(key, type, detail)`:
+StrictMode invokes effects twice in development, and effects re-run whenever their dependencies change, so `logAction` alone would record duplicates.
+The key is namespaced by session id, so the next login records again on its own.

 > Storage is per-origin and sandboxed: the file cannot be picked up off the
 > device's filesystem, the app has to hand it over.
 Clearing site data or
 > browser eviction loses it.